 4. Higher-quality products

 The shorter lead time combined with a longer production schedule means that on-demand products are usually of better quality than their wholesale counterparts.
-Production times can also be advertised to customers in advance so manufacturers and designers get the time they need to ensure that their products are the best quality possible.
+Production times can also be advertised to customers in advance so manufacturers and designers get the time they need to ensure that their products are of the best quality possible.

 5. Greater control over your business